- Click Open New Target. When the Open

-You can also perform a Sweep test on the links that you created earlier.
+You can also perform a Sweep test on the links you created earlier.

 - In the Links window, highlight Link 0 under the Link called Link Group SMA,

-- The Create Sweep dialog box opens, as shown below.
-Various properties for
+- The Create Sweep dialog box opens as follows.
+Various properties for the

 default state and click OK.

-In this tutorial step, you connect to the KC705 target board, program the bitstream created in the previous step, and then use the Serial I/O Analyzer to interact with the IBERT design that you created in Step 1.
-You perform some analysis using various input patterns and loopback modes, while observing the bit error count.
+In this tutorial step, you connect to the KC705 target board, program the bitstream created in the previous step, and use the Serial I/O Analyzer to interact with the IBERT design created in Step 1.
+You perform some analysis using various input patterns and loopback modes while observing the bit error count.